endail/hx711-pico-c/README.md

 The .gif above illustrates the [current example code](main.c) obtaining data from a HX711 operating at 80 samples per second.
 Each line shows the weight calculated from the median of 3 samples.
 I applied pressure to the load cell to show the change in weight.

+You do not need to use or `#include` the scale functionality if you only want to use the HX711 functions.

 ## (Brief) Documentation

 Not everything is documented here, but this simplified documentation is likely to be the most relevant.